alicegcr/kickstarter-analysis-challenge/README.md

 ### Analysis of Outcomes Based on Launch Date

-- to find the results on this analysis:
+To find the results on this analysis:
 * created a Pivot table on a new sheet
 * named the sheet Theater Outcomes by Launched Dates
 * Filteres by Parent Category and Year